Break the Ice Dams Once and For All

 The goal in preventing ice dams and the damage they cause, then, is to keep heat from escaping through your attic and roof.

 Keeping your home’s thermal envelope even will help to ensure that ice dams don’t form, and the best route to take is to focus on insulation and air-sealing.
 Properly insulating a home means that snow on the roof will stay intact or naturally fall to the ground instead of turning to water (which, in turn, freezes and facilitates the formation of ice dams).
 Some contractors provide the solution of outfitting roofs with electric coils, but while this may help to melt ice dams, it can lead to excessive electricity costs.
+If you usually struggle with ice dams on the roof, it might be worth contacting this denver roofing company, or another in your local area, to discuss the best option for your home.
+These ice dams can cause future problems, such as leaks inside the home and structural problems, so it might be worth contacting a roofing contractor for advice as soon as possible.

 Why National for Insulation and Air-Sealing?